blockmatic/basilic-evm/README.md

   - **Framer Motion**: Production-ready animations for fluid user interfaces.
   - **Radix UI**: Unstyled, accessible components for building high-quality design systems.

-This meticulously curated tech stack is designed to work in harmony, addressing common challenges in EVM application development while offering flexibility for project-specific requirements.
-The integration of Biome further enhances code quality and development workflow, ensuring a consistent and efficient development experience across the entire project.

 ## Project Structure

 ### Applications